NEUROMUSCULAR TAPING and ACUDETOX

 1. Assess the Situation:

-3. Set up a Mobile Clinic:
+3. Set up Mobile Clinics:

 4. Conduct Initial Evaluations: